 What Other Mesh Products Are Being Investigated?

-In addition to Physiomesh and C-QUR, we are also investigating the following mesh products:
+In addition to Ethicon Physiomesh and Atrium C-QUR, we are also investigating the following mesh products:

 How Can You Tell If a Mesh Implant Has Failed?

-Patients with a failed Physiomesh or C-QUR mesh may experience the following complications:
+Patients with a failed C-QUR mesh, Physiomesh, Bard, or other mesh products may experience the following complications:

 - Severe Pain